 The MHIT degree program accepts students from a broad range of disciplines who hold undergraduate degrees.
-If the undergraduate degree is in either information technology or a healthcare-related field, the student normally can begin graduate coursework the semester following acceptance into the University of South Carolina's Graduate School.
+If the undergraduate degree is in information technology or a healthcare-related field, the student normally can begin graduate coursework the semester following acceptance into the University of South Carolina's Graduate School.

-While the MS in IT program is designed for those with a computing background, students without such preparation can still enroll and earn the degree.
+While the MS in IT program is designed for those with a computing bckground, students without such preparation can still earn the degree.
 Based on their experience, they may be asked to complete up to four foundational classes before they are fully admitted into the program.
 Foundation classes focus on networking, database systems, web design, and software development.
 The detailed specification of course requirements and substitutions of courses from other universities will be considered on a case-by-case basis.

 In a few instances, students are admitted as "non-degree" candidates.
 This category is used when a student does not present all the credentials needed for admission to a degree program but can, in the opinion of the Department, benefit from our graduate program.
 Non-degree students may become degree candidates when their credentials are complete, and they demonstrate the capability to do successful graduate work for one or more semesters.
 Note: International applicants cannot be admitted as non-degree students due to visa regulations.
 Only 12 credit hours earned as a non-degree student may be applied to a master's degree.
-Foundation classes in the MSIT program will not count toward the credits needed for the degree because they are not graduate level classes.